andresu13/bocacode_webapp/README.md

 7. Click on the **FTPS Credentials** tab and below the **User Scope** section, enter a **Username** and **Password** that will be used to authentiate when deploying the application.

+### Task 2: Download Source Code and Push to Web App

-8. Open **Azure CloudShell** and make sure you select **Bash** mode.
+1. Open **Azure CloudShell** and make sure you select **Bash** mode.

     ![Azure CloudShell](images/cloudshell.png)

    >**Note**: If this is the first time opening CloudShell, you will get a prompt asking to create a Storage Account.
 Leave the defaults and select **Create Storage**.

-9. Download zip file containing the source code for the Todo Too App
+2. Download zip file containing the source code for the Todo Too App

     `wget https://github.com/andresu13/bocacode_webapp/raw/main/todo-app.zip`

-10. Unzip the zip archive
+3. Unzip the zip archive

     `unzip todo-app.zip -d todo-app`

-11. Go inside the todo-app folder
+4. Go inside the todo-app folder

     `cd todo-app`

-12. Execute the following commands to create a GIT repository and commit the changes to that repo.
+5. Execute the following commands to create a GIT repository and commit the changes to that repo.
     ```
     git init
     git add -A
     git commit -m "Initial Commit"
     ```

-13. Create a connection to the remote app.
+6. Create a connection to the remote app.
 Make sure you replace **<APP_NAME>** with the name of your application:

     `git remote add azure https://<APP_NAME>.scm.azurewebsites.net/<APP_NAME>.git`

-14. Push the code to your Azure Web Application
+7. Push the code to your Azure Web Application

     `git push azure master`

-15. Go back to the Web App in the Azure Portal and click on **Overview**.
+8. Go back to the Web App in the Azure Portal and click on **Overview**.
 Click on the URL for your application on the top right of that screen:

     ![WebApp Overview](images/webapp_url.png)

-16. A new tab will be opened in your browser that should take you to the app you just deployed:
+9. A new tab will be opened in your browser that should take you to the app you just deployed:

     ![BocaCode ToDo App](images/bocacode-app.png)